postman721/Sequence-FM/README.md

 - Copy and move made from right-click menu: Select entry or select entries by holding CTRL and clicking.
 Now, choose: "Select for copying or moving" from the right-click menu.
 Next, go to your location of choice and press either: "Copy to..." or "Move to..."

+<b>Copy and move functions read the location from addressbar to complete their actions. </b>

 - Verification dialogs to "Copy to..." and "Move to..." : No final action should be performed without user's acceptance.

 <b>Notice.
-If user clicks finalizes or cancel from any of the above dialogs then "Select for copying or moving" actions needs to be redone.</b>
+If user finalizes or cancels from any of the above dialogs then "Select for copying or moving" actions needs to be redone.</b>

 <b>7.0 RC2 fixes and new features:</b>